 Even though medicinal marijuana is already legal in the form of products like Sativex, Spain doesn’t have any medical marijuana programs.

-Across Spain, there is only one medical marijuana program.
-It was launched in Catalonia in 2005 and involves 60 drugstores, 40 researchers and 600 patients.
+In 2005, a medical marijuana program was launched in Catalonia.
+It involves 60 drugstores, 40 researchers and 600 patients. to this day, it is the only medical marijuana program in Spain.
 The goal of this program is to research the medical benefits and side effects of cannabis.

-Although the Spanish government is cutting corners when it comes to medical marijuana, medical cannabis is, fortunately, widely accessible to patients through social clubs.
+Unfortunately, the Spanish government is cutting corners when it comes to medical marijuana.
+However, luckily, medical cannabis is easily accessible to patients through social clubs or maybe even home-grown plants.

 Where Spain’s most important political parties stand on cannabis